proxmox/ceph/ceph/doc/man/8/radosgw-admin.rst

 :command:`object stat`
   Stat an object for its metadata.

+:command:`object manifest`
+  Display the manifest of RADOS objects containing the data.

 :command:`object unlink`
   Unlink object from bucket index.

 :command:`object rewrite`
   Rewrite the specified object.

+:command:`object reindex`
+  Add an object to its bucket's index.
+Used rarely for emergency repairs.

 :command:`objects expire`
   Run expired objects cleanup.